Refined nuclear magnetic octupole moment of $^{113}$In and $^{115}$In: Theoretical methods

-\end{small} In the Eqs.~(\ref{eq:4})-(\ref{eq:10}), $\left\langle\gamma^{\prime} J^{\prime}\left\|T^{(k)}\right\| \gamma J\right\rangle$ is the reduced matrix element of the spherical tensor operators of rank $k$ ($k>0$) between atomic eigenstate $|\gamma J\rangle$, where $\gamma$ represents the remaining electronic quantum numbers.
-For $E_{F}^{(1)}$, we assume all other higher-order effects are negligible, just restricted to $k\leq 3$. $\mu$, $Q$ and $\Omega$ are the nuclear magnetic dipole moment, electric quadrupole moment, and magnetic octupole moment, respectively.
-For $E_{F}^{(2)}$, we focus on $M1$ and $E2$ off-diagonal reduced matrix elements between two nearby fine-structure levels, i.e., $J^{\prime}=J\pm 1$, because these contributions are dominate owing to the small energy denominators, and ignore all other second- and higher-order effects.
+\end{small} In the Eqs.~(\ref{eq:4})-(\ref{eq:10}), $\left\langle\gamma^{\prime} J^{\prime}\left\|T^{(k)}\right\| \gamma J\right\rangle$ is the reduced matrix element of the spherical tensor operators ~\cite{Beloy_2008_pra} of rank $k$ ($k>0$) between atomic eigenstate $|\gamma J\rangle$, where $\gamma$ represents the remaining electronic quantum numbers, and $E_{\gamma J}-E_{\gamma J^{\prime}}$ in Eqs.~(\ref{eq:8})-(\ref{eq:10}) represents the interval between two nearby fine-structure levels obtained from Ref.~\cite{NIST_ASD}.
+Restricted to $k\leq 3$, the $E_{F}^{(1)}$ can be parameterized in terms of the HFS constants A, B, C. $\mu$, $Q$ and $\Omega$ are the nuclear magnetic dipole moment, electric quadrupole moment, and magnetic octupole moment, respectively.
+For $E_{F}^{(2)}$, we focus on $M1$ and $E2$ off-diagonal reduced matrix elements between two nearby fine-structure levels, i.e., $J^{\prime}=J\pm 1$, because these contributions are dominate owing to the small energy denominators.
 With these relationships, we can solve for $A$, $B$, and $C$ in terms of the HFS intervals $\Delta E_{FF^{\prime}}$, as well as $\eta$, $\zeta$, and $\xi$.
 The following expressions are the $A$, $B$, and $C$ constants for the states $np_{3/2}$

-In Eqs.~(\ref{eq1})-(\ref{eq3}), all the required $\Delta E_{FF^{\prime}}$ from Refs.~\cite{Eck_1957_pr,Gunawardena_2019_pra} as shown in the FIG.~\ref{fig1}, where $\Delta_{JJ^{\prime}}$ represents the interval between two nearby fine-structure levels obtained from Ref.~\cite{NIST_ASD}.
+In Eqs.~(\ref{eq1})-(\ref{eq3}), all the required $\Delta E_{FF^{\prime}}$ from Refs.~\cite{Eck_1957_pr,Gunawardena_2019_pra} as shown in the FIG.~\ref{fig1}.
 It also can be seen from Eqs.~(\ref{eq1})-(\ref{eq3}) that, in order to accurately extract the first-order HFS constants $A$, $B$, and $C$, the second-order HFS constants $\eta$, $\zeta$, and $\xi$ which contain off-diagonal hyperfine matrix elements, need to be evaluated using atomic structure theory.
 Subsequently, once we obtain the HFS constants $A$, $B$, and $C$, we can also extract the nuclear moments if the diagonal matrix elements in Eqs.~(\ref{eq:4})-(\ref{eq:6}) are provided.
 Totally, the diagonal and off-diagonal hyperfine matrix elements are needed to obtain the nuclear moments.

 The single particle reduced matrix elements of the operators $T^{(1)}$, $T^{(2)}$, and $T^{(3)}$ are given by \begin{small}

 \end{small} \begin{small}

 \end{small} and \begin{small}